 Arts projects have included sound installations and performances, reactive graphics and interactives for the BBC, New Media Scotland, Glenmorangie, Cybersonica, Future of Sound / Future of Light and the revived Radiophonic Workshop.

 Jules performs with live electronics and collaborated with Matthew Collings on 'Requiem for Edward Snowden', which blends live electronics with a chamber trio and realtime visuals.The work was developed with support from New Media Scotland’s Alt-w Fund with investment from Creative Scotland, and material support from the Reid School of Music.
 The work premiered to a capacity audience at ECA's Reid Hall, and a second performance was staged at the CCA by Cryptic Nights.
 It was selected by Creative Scotland as part of their Made In Scotland Showcase at Edinburgh Festival Fringe in 2015, and was also one of the highlights of Utrecht's Uitfeest/Muziekweek in September 2015.

 Jules' research interests include developing new approaches for working with adaptable interfaces such as 3D navigators and graphics tablets for audio-visual performance and design, coupled with graphic notation and creative coding.

-Jules is currently investigating graffiti as graphic score or 'signature sounds', and has presented this work at Seeing Sound Research Symposium, Bath and INTER/actions Symposium, Bangor.
+Jules is currently investigating graffiti as graphic score or 'signature sounds', and has presented this work at Seeing Sound Research Symposium, INTER/actions Symposium, International Conference on Live Interfaces (ICLI) and Sonorities.
 His work 'Please Use The Tramps Provided' was selected as one of the centerpiece performances of Sonorities 2015.